Facing uncertain fall, schools make flexible reopening plans

 Times will be scheduled for hand washing and using hand sanitizer.
 Plexiglass will separate librarians, office staff and teachers interacting one-on-one with students.
 A nurse will perform contact tracing on confirmed cases.

-At East Brainerd Elementary in Chattanooga, Tennessee, third-grade teacher Leigh Grady is preparing to return to a repurposed school and a new world.
+In Chattanooga, Tennessee, third-grade teacher Leigh Grady is preparing to enter both a new school and a new world after a tornado demolished most of East Brainard Elementary in April.

 “It’s going to be a hot mess express,” she said.
 “I can’t even wrap my mind fully around what it’s going to look like.”